 - The implications of password sharing

-- Corrective actions that will be taken in the event the password policy is not followed
+- Corrective actions that are taken in the event the password policies do not get followed

 For example, you may require a weekly or monthly check for malware and updates to anti-malware software.
-If only certain kinds of devices, software, or operating systems are approved, then that should be addressed in the policy.
+If only certain devices, software, or operating systems are approved, they should get addressed.

-Discuss best practices and educate your employees on the risks related to connecting to open internet connections (Free WiFi) such as the ones offered at malls or airports.
+Discuss best practices and educate your employees on the risks of connecting to open internet connections (Free Wi-Fi).
+Such as the ones offered at malls or airports.

 Document the cybersecurity measures that you have in place for your business.
-This should include your digital measures such as the software you have deployed to keep malware out, such as the anti-virus tools and firewalls.
+These measures should include your digital standards like the software you have deployed to keep malware out.
+Such as anti-virus tools and firewalls.
 Also, consider the physical measures such as CCTV systems and biometric access controls.

 An example of good cybersecurity practice is how you handle employee turnover.
-When someone quits your organization or has changed positions, how is the access issue addressed?
-Clarify the process of removing a user from the network, changing passwords, and limiting access.
+When someone quits your organization or changes positions, how are access issues addressed?
+It is important to clarify the process of removing a user from the network.
+You need to changing the passwords and limit access.

 Employee Training in Cyber Security

-Employee training will form a big part of the cybersecurity initiative that you will take on as an organization.
-You need to train your employees to identify and respond correctly to cyberthreats.
+Employee training will form a big part of the cybersecurity initiative you will take on as an organization.
+As a result, you need to train your employees to identify and respond correctly to cyber threats.
 Here are some employee training best practices that you can make a part of your cybersecurity training program.

 Create an IT Policy Handbook

-Make sure you have a handbook of your IT policy that you share with every new employee.
+Make sure you have a handbook of your IT policy.
+Share this policy with every new employee.
 Since IT is evolving at a great speed, ensure the handbook is consistently updated.

 Make Cybersecurity Training Part of the Official Training Initiatives

 Cybersecurity training should be a part of your corporate training initiatives for all new employees.
-You can also conduct refresher sessions once in a while to ensure your existing employees are up-to-date on the latest cyberthreats.
+Additionally, you can also conduct refresher sessions once in a while to ensure your existing employees are up-to-date on the latest cyberthreats.

-At the end of the training session, conduct tests, mock drills, certification exams.
-Provide follow-up training and assessments for those who need it.
+At the end of the training session, conduct tests.
+For example, mock drills and certification exams are great training tests.
+Then, provide follow-up training and assessments for those who need it.
 This strong emphasis on training will ensure your employees take cybersecurity seriously.

 Day Zero Alerts

 As discussed, the cybercrime landscape is constantly evolving.
-Every day, cybercriminals are finding new vulnerabilities to exploit, and new methods to steal your data or to hack into your system.
+Every day, cybercriminals find new vulnerabilities to exploit and new methods to steal your data or hack into your system.
 Day zero alerts are a great way to keep your employees updated.
-Has a new security threat been discovered or an important plug-in released for the optimal functioning of a browser?
 Send an email to everyone spelling out clearly what the threat is and what they can do to mitigate it.
 Then, follow up to verify they took the necessary steps.

-Let your employees know who to contact in the event of any IT related challenges.
-This is important because someone troubleshooting on the internet for a solution to something as simple as a zipping up a file could end up downloading malware accidentally.
-Being a victim of a cyber-attack can prove disastrous for your business – causing a negative brand image, loss of customers, and opening the possibility of lawsuits.
+Lastly, let your employees know who to contact in the event of any IT-related challenges.
+This is important because someone troubleshooting on the internet for a solution to something could accidentally download malware.
+For example, an employee looking up how to zip up a file might fall victim to malware.
+Being a victim of a cyber-attack can prove disastrous for your business.
+It can cause a negative brand image.
+You could lose customers and it is a opening for possible lawsuits.

-In light of such serious ramifications, it makes sense for organizations to training and inform all employees about cybersecurity.
-Talk about and train your employees on a regular basis.
-Keeping security issues at the top of their mind so they know exactly what to look for and the right steps to take in the event of a cyber attack.
+In light of such serious ramifications, it makes sense for organizations to train and inform all employees about cybersecurity.
+Above all, talk and train your employees regularly about cybersecurity.
+They need to keep security issues at the top of their mind.
+As a result, they will know what to look for and the right steps to take in the event of a cyber attack.